 Maybe you even feel shame and regret that you couldn’t do more to mitigate the situation.
 Or you are experiencing shame because people are talking about your child.

 So what do you do when you feel like you’ve failed as a parent?

 You have to get out of bed and live.
 I know this is simple, but if you and your child have had a bad time for a while…getting out of bed is actually huge.

 2. Start praying

 Get down on your knees and start interceding on behalf of your child.
-Pray for God to move in your situation and bring favor to your family even if you have made mistakes.
-Ask God to use it for His glory despite your failure as a parent.
+Pray for God to move in your situation and bring favor to your family even if mistakes have been made.
+Ask God to use it for His glory despite feeling like you’ve failed as a parent.

 I can’t tell you how many times I have felt knocked down by the enemy when it comes to parenting.
 Satan is after our kids, and he is getting to us through them.
 They are being attacked daily in all areas of their lives.
 The pressures they face are unprecedented.